HarperDB/nextjs-example/README.md

 The easiest way to demonstrate this application remotely is to use the `prebuilt: true` option and the [Harper CLI](https://docs.harperdb.io/docs/deployments/harper-cli#operations-api-through-the-cli).

-1. Locally or in a CI environment, load the necessary data ([Harper Basic Data Example](https://github.com/HarperDB/basic-data-example))
-2. Create a build using `npm run build`
+1. Locally or in a CI environment, create a build using `npm run build`
-3. Modify `config.yaml` to include `prebuilt: true` under the `@harperdb/nextjs` component
+2. Modify `config.yaml` to include `prebuilt: true` under the `@harperdb/nextjs` component
-4. Then deploy the prebuilt application using the Harper CLI:
+3. Then deploy the prebuilt application using the Harper CLI:

 ```bash
 harperdb deploy \